Bill Nye battles back at critics.

 It turns out that 16 of the 18 European Neanderthal specimens have right-handed scratches.
 And all of the tooth sets from Sima cave bore the marks of right-handed owners.
 Overall, 93% of these early humans, based on dental evidence, were right-handed.
 This percentage reflects the right-handed propensity seen worldwide in humans today.

-Handedness is a uniquely human characteristic, and about 90% of modern humans are right-handed.
-Handedness starts in the womb, as unborn babies show a decided preference in thumb-sucking, and that preference correlates with their handedness in adolescence.2 This handedness is associated with dominance of the right- and left-brain for certain types of functions, and such “brain lateralization” is also a uniquely human trait.
-And language—another uniquely human ability—is primarily a function of the left side of the brain.
+Handedness is a human characteristic,2 and about 90% of modern humans are right-handed.
+Handedness starts in the womb, as unborn babies show a decided preference in thumb-sucking, and that preference correlates with their handedness in adolescence.3 Language, which is a uniquely human ability, is primarily a function of the left side of the brain in the vast majority of people, regardless of whether they are left- or right-handed.
+Nevertheless, many scientists have suspected there is some correlation between left-handedness and the location of the brain’s language centers.4

 These findings do not surprise us, as God’s eyewitness account reports He created Adam and Eve the same day He created land animals.
 The biblical account has no room for evolution.
 And He created humans in His own image.
 Adam and Eve were able to speak from the beginning.
 Neither linguistic ability nor language had to evolve.
 Since Neanderthals and Homo heidelbergensis were simply varieties of human beings who eventually became extinct by the end of the Ice Age, we would expect them to have had quite a lot to say.
 After all, their relatives were among those dispersed from the Tower of Babel after confusion of their languages.
 The Bible’s account of history makes sense of the growing body of evidence that these early people were pretty much like people today.